 As a result, you get a uniformly excellent experience no matter how big the screen is on your device.
 Also, there are a ton of responsive website templates out there you can use.

 The drawbacks?
 If you’re starting at the beginning, you’ll need to test your site extensively.
-And if you don’t know how to code, custom responsive website designs can be pretty difficult to build.
+And if you haven’t had the chance to learn how to code, custom responsive website designs can be pretty difficult to build.

 What Are The Elements of Web Design?